-The Irish love weddings as can be seen by their wedding celebrations, toasts and blessings.
-But nothing gets in the way of an Irishmen and his game either.
+The Irish love weddings as can be seen by their traditional wedding celebrations, toasts and blessings.
+But nothing compares to the love of a golfer for his or her favorite game.

-As the bride was going down the aisle, she observed that her groom had his golf bag and clubs by his side.
+As the bride walks down the aisle, she observes that her groom has his golf bag and clubs by his side.

 She asks, “What is your golf gear doing there?”

-He looks at her in the eyes and answers, “This isn’t going to take long, is it?”
+He looks deep into her eyes and answers, “This isn’t going to take long, is it honey?”

 Tiger says hello and then bends down to pick the nozzle.
 Two tees fall out of his shirt pocket into the ground.

 The attendant asks, “What are those sire?”